mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

   - send a keepalive message
   - check to see if peer is a representative
 - keepalive messages propagate a list of 8 random peers
+- every 30 seconds two sets of keepalive messages are broadcasted to random peers
+  - 8 random peers fanout to random peers (0.75 \* sqrt(peers))
+  - 8 random peers (including itself) fanout to random peers (0.25 \* sqrt(peers))
+- upon receiving a keepalive message, an attempt is made to establish a connection to the propagated peers
 - when online weight is below minimum, send keepalive to preconfigured peers
   - default host: `peering.nano.org`
   - default port: `7075`